Multi-Agency Coordination Center

 Colorado's Multi-Agency Coordination Center (MACC) offers the ability for State, federal, and local agencies to come together in a central location to coordinate the response to emergencies and disasters throughout the State.
 The Colorado State Emergency Operations Center (SEOC) is a key component of the MACC.

 The SEOC is a state-of-the-art facility developed specifically to help Colorado respond to any type of hazard, disaster or emergency within Colorado.
 In addition to the physical resources present at the Center, it also has strong virtual links with the Colorado Information Analysis Center (CIAC), federal agencies and local governments.

 Inside the Facility

-Three plasma screens, two smart boards and two projection sets allow staff to maintain situational awareness and allow for the sharing of information among operational staff.
-The Center can be used for training, exercises and meetings when not activated for an emergency.
+A 36-screen configurable display array is the centerpiece of an audio-visual system that allows staff to maintain situational awareness and share information throughout the SEOC.
+The center can be used for training, exercises and meetings when not activated for an emergency.

-Through our partnerships with federal, State and local governments and the private sector, the MACC ensures the highest level of protection and preparedness for the State and its citizens
+Through partnerships with federal, State, tribal and local governments and the private sector, the MACC and SEOC ensure the highest level of protection and preparedness for the state and its community members.